jason-davey/studio/TECHNICAL_SPEC.md

 ### 1.2.
 High-Level Functionality
 - **User Authentication:** Users must register and log in using Firebase Authentication (Email/Password) to access the main application.
 (Login/Register pages exist at `/login` and `/register`).
 The registration form includes a field for "Primary Interest" as a preliminary step towards future role-based features; this selection is currently for data collection and does not enforce roles.
 Full role implementation based on this is backlogged (`FEATURE_AUTH_ROLES_PAUSED`).
-- **Temporary Client-Side Roles:** For current UI differentiation:
+- **Temporary Client-Side Roles & Admin Context Switching:** For current UI differentiation:
     - Users logged in with the email `jason.davey@greenstone.com.au` are treated as 'admin'.
+This admin user has the ability to switch their UI view to that of a 'creator' using a toggle in the TopBar for testing purposes.
     - All other authenticated users are treated as 'creator'.
-- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec" - latter visible to 'admin' role), user status/auth actions ("Login", "Register", "Logout"), and action buttons ("Provide Feedback", "Guided Walkthrough").
+- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec" - latter visible to 'admin' role), user status/auth actions ("Login", "Register", "Logout"), action buttons ("Provide Feedback", "Guided Walkthrough"), and an admin context-switching toggle.
 Always visible.
 - **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page (`/`).
 - **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
 - **Page Preview (Step 2):** Displays a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint.